jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Bluetooth using DW1820A BCM94350ZAE
 I have struggled for a long time with getting the Bluetooth to work on this laptop.
 The thing that finally worked for me was adding 'bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400' to my boot-args.
 [Revised solutions to DW1820A support](https://github.com/osy86/HaC-Mini/issues/243)

-### Wifi using DW1820A BCM94350ZAE on Big Sur
-After getting Big Sur to work on my machine the biggest issue was getting the wifi to actually work.
-I had to set a boot-arg to `brcmfx-driver=2` and change the entry in for AirPortBrcm4360_Injector.kext to MaxKernel 19.9.9.
-That's all in the OpenCore Guide, but thought it worth flagging.

 ### Getting the touchpad and buttons to function
 [@kOOsi3](https://github.com/jbwharris/hackintosh-msi-GL72M-7RDX/issues/10#issuecomment-678415267) pointed out a solution to getting the touchpad to work.
 I just had to use an older Rehabman kext instead of the latest version.

-## :man_facepalming: Outstanding Issues

-### Flat audio through USB
-I've noticed this issue lately where the audio coming through the USB C hub to my Creative speakers is really flat sounding.
-Then when the laptop screen goes to sleep, it'll go back to sounding good, then when woken up it's flat again.
-When connected via Bluetooth it sounds great, but then I can't actually push audio out to it at the same time as my Airplay speakers.
-Still trying to figure out an ideal solution there.

 ## Useful Info